Mastercard/mastercard-idassist-reference-app/README.md

 ## Overview <a name="overview"></a>
 This is a reference application to demonstrate how ID Verification API can be used.

-> This reference app uses two endpoints `mcidassist` and `idverify` which together consist of the `ID Verification` solution.
+> This reference app consist of the `ID Verification` solution.

 ## API Reference <a name="api-reference"></a>

-- The OpenAPI specification with `mcidassist` and `idverify` endpoints can be found [here](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference/).
+- The OpenAPI specification for `idverify` endpoints can be found [here](https://developer.mastercard.com/mastercard-id-assist/documentation/api-reference/).

 ## Usage <a name="usage"></a>